NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Waitress shows a key difference in how boomers and Gen Z leave their tables, sparking debate
+Waitress highlights key difference in how boomers and Gen Z leave their tables, sparking a heated debate

 A waitress sparked debate about basic dining decency after sharing a video of her customers.

-Waitress shows a key difference in how boomers and Gen Z leave their tables, sparking debate
+Waitress highlights key difference in how boomers and Gen Z leave their tables, sparking a heated debate

 Cover Image Source: TikTok | @katebrande